rareseanu/OutlookEmailProcessor/README.md

 * Error handling for the config file content.
 * Logic behind the excel action.
 * Benchmark regexes inside the simulator.
+* Security problem with the buffer taken from the POST request.